cybersamx/dbt-recipes/README.md

    docker-compose up
    ```

-1. Copy the content of [profiles.yml](modeling/sql/profiles.yml) and append it to `~/.dbt/profiles.yml` so that any dbt projects in this repo can connect to the postgres instance.
+1. If you want to set the profile globally, copy the content of [profiles.yml](modeling/sql/profiles.yml) and append it to the global dbt profiles file `~/.dbt/profiles.yml`.
+This is step is purely informative as it's a moot practice to do so since every dbt project has its own `profiles.yml` with the same profiles that will override the global profiles.

    ```shell
    DBT_PROFILES_FILE="${HOME}/.dbt/profiles.yml"